FACT: 80 per cent of Canadians will suffer from back pain in their lifetimes.

 - After 250-500 miles – 40% Loss!

-Affects of Altered Posture - Often we work for a number of years in a particular style of job that has led to rconsistently being in a particular position, ie. Computer or seated desk job, Long distance driving or heavy manual labour of a repetetive nature.
-This may lead to muscle overuse, imbalance and postural change.
-Exercise does not always create injuries but continuous and repetetive high impact spot such as running will eventually cause breakdown.
+Effects of Altered Posture – Often we work for a number of years in a particular style of job that has led to consistently being in a particular position, ie. Computer or seated desk job, Long distance driving or heavy manual labor of a repetitive nature.
+This may lead to muscle overuse, imbalance, and postural change.
+Exercise does not always create injuries but continuous and repetitive high impact sport such as running will eventually cause a breakdown.
 Hence less is better, Quality not Quantity

-Lastly, don't forget about STRESS. - Many people these days work very long hours under very hard conditions.
+Lastly, don’t forget about STRESS. – Many people these days work very long hours under very hard conditions.
 Many people suffer from home related stresses.
 Some have financial worries.
-With this in mind the adding of yet another physical stress may lead to functional breakdown.
-Signs of this are picking up colds easily, over tiredness erratic behaviour and injuries that will not resolve themselves.
-The Wise Runner recognizes that it is necessary to ensure in that the training schedule includes time for rest sleep and food plus a break from the training occasionally.
+With this in mind, the adding of yet another physical stress may lead to a functional breakdown.
+Signs of this are picking up colds easily, over tiredness erratic behavior and injuries that will not resolve themselves.
+The Wise Runner recognizes that it is necessary to ensure that the training schedule includes time for restful sleep and food plus a break from the training occasionally.

 Correct footwear for your body weight and size are essential.
 Some studies have shown that many running shoes can lose 50% of their shock absorption capabilities within the first 50 miles.

-Chiropractic Care can be safe and effective during all stages of a pregnancy.
-Some research has shown that chiropractic care can also help with getting pregnant for women who have had troubles carrying full term.
-Think about this for a moment.
-If a woman who has back trouble prior to conception gets pregnant then the stress of the pregnant woman's body changing during the pregnancy may be enough to cause her body to abort the pregnancy rather than risk hurting the body if it allowed it to go full term.
-Chiropractors can help the body adapt to the pregancy changes and reduce the physical discomfort felt during these changes.
-Further we can help by giving you info about exercises and nutrition to help prepare for the wonderful event 9 months later.
+Chiropractic Care can be safe and effective during all stages of pregnancy.
+Chiropractors can help the body adapt to the pregnancy changes and reduce the physical discomfort felt during these changes.
+Further, we can help by giving you info about exercises and nutrition to help prepare for the wonderful event 9 months later.
 Dr. Karpuk has three small children and he helped his wife throughout her pregnancies.
-He has helped a few hundred women throughout their pregnancies.
+He has helped hundreds of women throughout their pregnancies.
 All of our health care team members are happy to work with your family doctor or midwife.
 Call us today if you have any questions.